World Inter-University Cube Relay 2014-2015

 - Alumni are still encouraged to form unofficial teams!

 - The format is best of 1.
-This one attempt must be videotaped and made available to the organizer, preferably on YouTube.
+This one attempt must be filmed and made available to the organizer, preferably on YouTube.

 - At any given time, only one cuber may turn at only one cube.
 Don't try anything tricky.